RidheeshAmarthya/RidheeshAmarthya/README.md

-- 👋 Hi, I’m @RidheeshAmarthya
+-  Hi, I’m @RidheeshAmarthya
-- 👀 I’m interested in Everything
+-  I’m interested in Computers
-- 🌱 I’m currently learning Python
+-  I’m currently learning to solve CTFs
-- 💞️ I’m looking to collaborate on C++ projects
+-  I’m looking to collaborate on C++ projects
-- 📫 How to reach me -- message me here!
+:D

 <!---
 RidheeshAmarthya/RidheeshAmarthya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.